-I couldn’t believe how many colour options this small on-the-go nail bar had available.
-Even the shellac colour options, which are usually disappointingly limited, were plentiful.
+I couldn’t believe how many color options this small on-the-go nail bar had available.
+Even the shellac color options, which are usually disappointingly limited, were plentiful.
 This is a much larger selection than I’ve seen at many bigger airport spas.

 I chose a nice neutral-pink that worked really well with my skin tone.